GideonJonesMTECH/UserManager/README.md

 Each user should have the following attributes: User id, First name, Last name, Email address, and Age (password and role are optional) --5 points

-Can add a new user --5 points
+Can add a new user --5 points --2 USERS CREATED ON USER CREATION, FIX

 Can edit an existing user --5 points

-Can delete a user --5 points
+Can delete a user --5 points --NEED

-Can sort user alphabetically based on at least one of the user attributes --5 points -Ascending order
+Can sort user alphabetically based on at least one of the user attributes --5 points --NEED -Ascending order
 -Descending order